splunk/fluent-plugin-splunk-hec/README.md

 Depending on the value of `data_type` parameter, the parameters inside the `<fields>` section have different meanings.
 Despite the meaning, the syntax for parameters is unique.

+debug_http: (Boolean) Set to True if you want to debug requests and responses to ingest API.
+Default is false.
 #### When `data_type` is `event`

 In this case, parameters inside `<fields>` are used as indexed fields and removed from the original input events.
 Please see the "Add a "fields" property at the top JSON level" [here](http://dev.splunk.com/view/event-collector/SP-CAAAFB6) for details.
 Given we have configuration like